THE BASICS --

 It is becoming more popular to categorize vintage jewelry pieces under ethical standards, such as noting when a diamond is conflict-free or eco-friendly.
 This helps conscientious buyers seek out pieces that are more ethically sourced and have not been obtained through nefarious or dubious transactions.

 Non Traditional Engagement Rings

 It is easy to label some rings and pieces of jewelry by the typical occasions or type of wear they’re associated with.
-The most common is engagement rings or wedding bands, but anniversary rings, antique cocktail rings, mother’s rings, and right-hand rings are similar designations.
+The most common is engagement rings or wedding bands, but anniversary rings, vintage cocktail rings, mother’s rings, and right-hand rings are similar designations.

-Finding a True Vintage Engagement Ring:
+Finding a True Vintage Engagement Ring

 With so many labels and vague descriptions that can be applied to jewelry, it may seem overwhelming to seek out a truly lovely and authentic Art Deco or vintage engagement ring.
 A reputable jeweler will be able to offer expert analysis of the jewelry, however, including documentation through ownership or insurance records, independent appraisals, and evaluations that help determine the authenticity of a piece.
 For example, examining the lapidary techniques on the gemstone rings , as well as the setting style, manufacturing method, and materials used in the piece can help determine its precise origins and history.